festion/hass-ab_ble_gateway/custom_components/ab_ble_gateway/scripts/README.md

 sudo systemctl stop home-assistant@homeassistant  # For systemd-based installations

 # Run the script in dry-run mode first to see what would be changed
-python clean_config_entries.py /path/to/your/homeassistant/config --dry-run
+./clean_config_entries.py /path/to/your/homeassistant/config --dry-run

 # Remove all failed entries
-python clean_config_entries.py /path/to/your/homeassistant/config
+./clean_config_entries.py /path/to/your/homeassistant/config

 # Remove only entries for a specific domain (e.g., ab_ble_gateway)
-python clean_config_entries.py /path/to/your/homeassistant/config --domain ab_ble_gateway
+./clean_config_entries.py /path/to/your/homeassistant/config --domain ab_ble_gateway

 # Start Home Assistant after cleaning
 sudo systemctl start home-assistant@homeassistant  # For systemd-based installations